Hi. My Name is Dr. Jean Murray and I’m the author of 50 Secrets for Growing a Successful Frugal Business: Save Money. Simplify. Work Smart.

-Money to pay employees.
+- You need money to pay employees.

-Money for unexpected business expenses.
+- You need money for unexpected business expenses.

-Money to take home from your business for your personal financial life.
+Most importantly you need PROFIT which is the money to take home from your business for your personal financial life.

 To misquote Mark Twain on the weather,